 How to Explore

-The Oasis at Death Valley in Furnace Creek is situated in a lush oasis surrounded by the vast and arid desert of Death Valley National Park — just 120 miles northwest of Las Vegas and 275 miles northeast of Los Angeles.
+The Oasis at Death Valley is situated in a lush oasis surrounded by the vast and arid desert of Death Valley National Park — just 120 miles northwest of Las Vegas and 275 miles northeast of Los Angeles.
 The resort encompasses two hotels — the historic AAA Four Diamond, 66-room Inn at Death Valley and the family-oriented, 224-room Ranch at Death Valley.
-The entire resort is undergoing a complete renaissance with an extensive renovation to be completed in the fall of 2018.
 The resort includes natural spring-fed pools, an 18-hole golf course, horse and carriage rides, world-renowned stargazing, and is surrounded by Death Valley National Park’s main attractions.
 For information and reservations, visit The Oasis at Death Valley or call 800-236-7916.

-To discover a world of unfogettable experiences available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/explore.
+To discover A World of Unforgettable Experiences available from Xanterra Travel Collection and its affiliated properties, visit xanterra.com/stories.

 Written by: Matt Jaffe

 Specializing in California, the Southwest, and Hawaii, Matt Jaffe is an award-winning former senior writer at Sunset magazine and contributes to a variety of publications, including Los Angeles, Arizona Highways, and Westways.
 His books include The Santa Monica Mountains: Range on the Edge and Oaxaca: The Spirit of Mexico.